bcmichael/RNMR-Docs/docs/command/full_command.md

 the blocked record in that direction as informational messages.
 If dir is 0 RNMR will print the number of segments in the record and the number ofallocated segments.
 If dir is * RNMR will print the total number of blocks and total number of allocated blocks in the record.
 No other values of dir are permitted.
+## SIZLST
+Display size of list

+Category: Lists

+Format: `SIZLST` list

+Defaults: temp

+Description:
+`SIZLST` prints the size of a list and its allocated size as informational messages.
+If no list is specified RNMR will prompt for it with a default of temp.
 ## SP
 Display archive space information